vippsas/vipps-login-api/vipps-login-api.md

 ### Design guidelines and buttons
-Buttons to use for Vipps login can be found as part of our [design guidelines](https://github.com/vippsas/vipps-design-guidelines/tree/master/vipps-buttons).
+Buttons to use for Vipps Login can be found as part of our [design guidelines](https://github.com/vippsas/vipps-design-guidelines/tree/master/vipps-buttons).

 ## Core concepts